 There is a range of funding support available to community groups and charities who are affected by the COVID-19 outbreak themselves or who are working to support vulnerable people impacted by COVID-19.
 This includes funding support for arts, heritage and sports projects, grants for organisations supporting vulnerable people and a dedicated fund for parish and town councils.
 Visit our Support for community groups and charities page for more information.

 Impact on services

-- Customer Contact Centres in Droitwich, Evesham and Pershore are closed.
-You can still use our online services or contact us by phone on 01386 565000.
+- Customer Contact Centres in Droitwich, Evesham and Pershore are available for face to face pre-booked appointments only.
+You can also use our online services or contact us by phone on 01386 565000.

 - Play areas we are responsible for are open, as are our parks, but you must follow the rules on social distancing and mixing with other households.